Shimanga/Zambia-Soya-Beans-Export-Pulse/README.md

 ---

 ## Key Insights
+- **Export potential is significant**: Soya bean exports can generate higher revenue than local sales if farmers and cooperatives optimize logistics and market selection.
+- **Market concentration is a risk**: Heavy reliance on South Africa and Tanzania makes exports vulnerable to regional disruptions.
+- **Data-driven decision-making** is critical*: Price comparisons, scenario modeling, and provincial production mapping can guide investment and trade strategies.
 - **Production Concentration**: Central and Eastern Provinces dominate Zambia's soya bean output.
 - **Export Price Premium**: Converted export prices to Angola, DRC, India, and South Africa consistently exceeded the local FRA price.
 - **Volume-Price Trade-off**: Markets like India paid higher prices for smaller volumes, while Tanzania and Zimbabwe took larger volumes at lower rates.